Unpublished Research Data

 ‘Practically Extinct’ in the Presence of Aggravating Conditions

-Loss of authenticity; lack of preservation agency; limited or no digital preservation capability.
+Loss of authenticity; lack of preservation agency; limited or no digital preservation capability; Uncertainty over IPR or the presence of orphaned works.

 ‘Endangered’ in the Presence of Good Practice